rpede/CDS-Security/AttackBox_Kali/README.md

 ## Step 1 - Install virtualization software

-NOTE password can be found on moodle.
+NOTE OneDrive password can be found on moodle.

+See [Troubleshooting](#troubleshooting) section if you have any problems.

 ### Windows